 If you are planning to apply for Hilton card with the idea of mostly maximizing points towards low-category hotels, you should look into The Hilton Honors American Express Ascend Card or The Hilton Honors American Express Business Card.
-Both pay us commission or you can use My personal referral link for the former.
+Both pay us commission.

 2) If you are flexible on destinations, try typing in country (or state) name to see current properties’ rate via points.

 For example, let’s say we are traveling to Poland.
 There are 17 Hilton hotels in the country, and here are just a few:

 The same goes for typing in US state:

 3) Redeeming points on stays of five/ten/fifteen nights will give you the best bang for your point.

 If you happen to have elite status, which comes complimentary with all Amex Hilton co-branded credit cards, you’ll get each 5th night free when redeeming points.
 That’s a good way to maximize your stash even further.
 If you burn points on a Category 1 hotel, that’s an equivalent of paying only 4,000 points per night.
 I took advantage of this sweet spot when I treated my family to hotel stay in Krakow, Poland.
 Unfortunately, it looks like the same property now costs 10,000 points per night.

 4) Mid-tier properties can be a very good deal during off-season and special events.